Richard Boiardo: Criminal career

 In the early 1930s, Boiardo was ambushed and seriously wounded with 12 buckshot pellet wounds.
 He survived.
 At the time, the press suspected Abner Zwillman was responsible, but later evidence pointed to the members of another rival gang led by the Mazzocchi brothers, whom the Boot subsequently had murdered.
 "None of Ritchie's gang is above suspicion of planning the murder of their leader," the Newark Evening News reported.
 "There are also said to be men who would like to see Ritchie out of the way because of certain women who favored him with their regard."
 Other likely suspects included the Mazzocchi brothers, Willie Moretti, and even his close friend Al Capone.
-The number-one suspect, however, was Abner “Longy” Zwillman, a man sometimes referred to as "gangster number two".
+The number-one suspect, however, was Abner "Longy" Zwillman, a man sometimes referred to as "gangster number two".
 When the Boot's thirty-eight-caliber revolver fell to the hospital floor, after the attempt on his life, prosecutors had a case against him.
 It was an unusual one that appeared to be putting the victim of a crime on trial, rather than the perpetrators.
 The men who tried to assassinate the Boot were never found, at least by the authorities.
 The police were convinced the Boot knew who was behind the shooting.
-In his hospital room they gave the seriously wounded gangster descriptions of the men who had allegedly shot at him, but the Boot shrugged and said he didn't know.
+In his hospital room they gave the seriously wounded gangster descriptions of the men who had allegedly shot at him, but the Boot shrugged and said he did not know.
 In the 1930s, Boiardo became a made man, or full member of the Luciano crime family established by Lucky Luciano.
 In 1957, this family became the Genovese family under boss Vito Genovese.
 With Abe Zwillman's death in 1959, Boiardo became the undisputed mob boss of Newark, who also owned residences in Havana, Cuba and Florida, where he had major gambling interests.

 In April 1969, Richie Boiardo was convicted of conspiracy to violate gambling laws.
 Accordingly, he was sentenced to two-and-a-half to three years in State Prison and fined $1,000.
 He was incarcerated on November 18, 1970 at the New Jersey State Prison, Leesburg, New Jersey.
 The Boiardo family's association with Newark's Mayor Hugh Addonizio led to Addonizio's conviction, in 1969, on racketeering charges.
 This eliminated Addonizio as a contender to become the next governor of the State of New Jersey.
 Addonizio was sentenced to ten years and served 5 years and 2 months in a federal prison.
 The same federal grand jury that returned an indictment against Addonizio, also indicted 14 others including Richie Boiardo's son Anthony Boiardo, also known as "Tony Boy" Boiardo.
 The younger Boiardo is believed to have been in control of the Newark underworld at the time.
 During the criminal proceedings Tony Boy suffered a heart attack.
 He was never found by the courts to be healthy enough to stand trial on his extortion and conspiracy charges.